sukiwp/popup-trigger-url-for-elementor-pro/readme.txt

 == Screenshots ==

-1. Show the trigger URLs from Elementor's "Templates > Popups" page.
-2. 3 types of trigger URLs you can use.
+1. 3 types of trigger URLs of each popup: open, close, and toggle.
-3. Use the trigger URL on a WordPress menu item.
+2. Use the trigger URL on a WordPress menu item.
-4. Use the trigger URL on a link in standard content.
+3. Use the trigger URL on a link in standard content.

 == Installation ==